Scientists Are Teaching AI Systems To Read Medical X-Rays — Starting With Fake Ones

 In order to learn, AI requires a tremendous amount of data — literally thousands of X-ray images detailing all sorts of conditions.

-One of the biggest hurdles so far has been the lack of a sufficiently extensive database, considering that for many rare pathologies there simply aren’t enough X-rays images available on which the AI systems to learn.
+One of the biggest hurdles so far has been the lack of a sufficiently extensive database, considering that for many rare pathologies, there simply aren’t enough X-ray images available on which the AI systems to learn.

 But a team of Canadian researchers has come up with a brilliant idea to correct this deficiency, reports Phys.org.

-To get the ball rolling, the scientists have turned to artificially generated X-rays which fill the gap in the existing database.
+To get the ball rolling, the scientists have turned to artificially generated X-rays, which fill the gap in the existing database.

 Led by Professor Shahrokh Valaee from the University of Toronto in Ontario, Canada, the team has devised an AI technique that generates the desired content, which is then used to teach other AI systems how to read X-rays and identify conditions.